Enabling clinical use of foundation models for computational pathology: Methods

 \subsubsection{VICTOR}

-The VICTOR cohort included patients enrolled in the previously reported VICTOR randomized clinical trial (ISRCTN98278138) conducted in the United Kingdom between 2002 and 2004 \cite{kerr2007rofecoxib, Midgley2010PhaseIR}.
-The trial included 2,327 patients with histologically confirmed stage II or III colorectal cancer who had undergone resection of the primary tumor and were randomized to receive adjuvant rofecoxib or placebo across 151 UK hospitals.
+The VICTOR cohort included patients enrolled in the previously reported VICTOR randomised clinical trial (ISRCTN98278138) conducted in the United Kingdom between 2002 and 2004.\autocite{kerr2007rofecoxib, Midgley2010PhaseIR} The trial included 2,327 patients with histologically confirmed stage II or III colorectal cancer who had undergone surgical resection and were randomised to receive adjuvant rofecoxib or placebo across 151 UK hospitals.
 Rofecoxib did not improve overall survival or reduce recurrence in the overall study population.
-For the present study, 795 patients were included for whom FFPE tissue blocks were collected as part of the translational study entitled “Investigating molecular markers in samples collected from patients who took part in the QUASAR 2, VICTOR and SCOT trials.”\cite{Midgley2010PhaseIR} H\&E-stained slides prepared in Oxford, UK and were digitized at ICGI using both Aperio AT2 and NanoZoomer XR scanners.
-After application of exclusion criteria as desribed previously~\cite{skrede2020deep} , 768 patients were eligible (Supplementary Fig. 4).
-Of these, 282 were included in the LNM prediction analysis and 768 in the survival outcome prediction analysis.
+For the present study, 795 patients were included for whom FFPE tissue blocks were collected as part of the translational study entitled “Investigating molecular markers in samples collected from patients who took part in the QUASAR 2, VICTOR and SCOT trials.”\autocite{Midgley2010PhaseIR} H\&E-stained slides prepared in Oxford, UK and were digitised at ICGI using both Aperio AT2 and NanoZoomer XR scanners.
+After application of exclusion criteria as desribed previously~\autocite{skrede2020deep}, 768 patients were eligible (Supplementary Fig. 4).
+Of these, 282 were included in the LNM prediction analysis and 427 in the survival outcome prediction analysis.